Agência para a Integração, Migrações e Asilo

 Background

 Cultural mediators at the Agência para a Integração, Migrações e Asilo (AIMA) walked out on 30 March 2026 with adhesion above 70% in Porto, directly hitting the pipeline for Portugal's D8 digital nomad visa (income floor €3,680/month, four times the national minimum wage).
-A pending residency caseload of between 40,000 and 60,000 cases remains from the 400,000 inherited from the old Serviço de Estrangeiros e Fronteiras (SEF) in October 2023.
+In the weeks that followed, the strike neither resolved nor escalated: no settlement was reached and mediator adhesion remained elevated.
+A pending residency caseload of between 40,000 and 60,000 cases sits unresolved, drawn from the 400,000 inherited from the old Serviço de Estrangeiros e Fronteiras (SEF) in October 2023.